cabird/AI_where_it_matters/manually_coded_reports/report-data_design_planning_requirements_gathering_analysis.md

 #### Theme: Accurate and contextual system/architecture design space exploration (trade-offs, feasibility)

-Respondents want AI to analyze **design alternatives** and expose **trade-offs** across cost, performance, and feasibility—especially for platform choices in Infra-Ops (e.g., managed services vs. self-hosted).
+Respondents want AI to analyze **design alternatives** and expose **trade-offs** across cost, performance, and feasibility—especially for platform choices in Design & Planning (e.g., managed services vs. self-hosted).
 They also want guardrail-aware suggestions for **non-functional requirements** (scalability, reliability), **risk assessment**, calling out **dependencies**, and **reusability** (e.g., pointing to standard libraries to reduce redundant code and security risk).
 The desired outcome is **decision acceleration**—not AI choosing for them, but helping teams see implications sooner.

 A complementary need is **requirement breakdown**: using AI to decompose top-level goals into evaluable options and highlight pros/cons with project-specific context.
 This demand is strongest when choices have large cost or operational impact and when institutional knowledge (e.g., “use the standard library”) can reduce errors.